Tertiary (Manual) Analysis¶

 Accessing Tertiary Analysis¶

-- Select a sample from the sample list.
+- Select a sample from the sample list and click the Analyze button.

-The left panel provides the full data table experience:
+The table view provides the full data exploration experience:

 - All columns are available via the column chooser, including VCF fields, INFO subfields, and Small Variant Annotation / Structural Variant Annotation columns.